quasarframework/quasar-framework.org/source/guide/index.md

 # npm install deps
 $ npm install
 ```
+**Note:**
+When there is a beta version available, the addition of `default#beta` to the `quasar init` command is necessary to install the beta version.
+Otherwise, without naming the beta template, you will end up installing the current stable version of Quasar.

 ## The Dev Server
 Quasar also comes with a development server, which is equipped with [hot reload](https://www.youtube.com/watch?v=zSnL5W1RVkA).
 It makes your development process significantly easier.
 To get the server started: